Coho Populations Once 100,000, Now 1,000

 Secured approximately $450,000 in funding for removal of fish passage barriers on Bridge Creek, to restore access to coho and steelhead habitat.
 The team is poised to begin implementing the project once the construction season opens June 15, 2014.

 Secured approximately $90,000 in funding to prepare an engineering design for removal of the fish passage barrier at the mouth of Woodman Creek, which currently blocks all salmon and steelhead entry into this 24-mile watershed along the mainstem Eel River.

 - Launch the South Fork Eel River Water Conservation Program (with state and federal resource managers and technical partners) to address the critical low summer streamflow conditions in the SF Eel, and the lack of state water policy regulating the extraction of water from fish-bearing tributaries.

-- Complete the restoration and engineering designs for The Wildlands Conservancy’s Eel River Estuary Preserve located at the mouth of the Eel River.
+- Complete the restoration and engineering designs with The Wildlands Conservancy on their Eel River Estuary Preserve located at the mouth of the Eel River.